 Both men and women can get Crohn’s disease and it seems to run in some families.
 When you have Crohn’s disease, your body’s immune system begins to attack healthy cells in your GI tract.
 This causes the inflammation that makes you have pain and diarrhea.

-• There is no cure.
-It is a lifelong disease.
+Crohn's is a lifelong disease with no cure.
 The goal of treatment is to control the inflammation, help you get the nutrients you need to fuel your body, and relieve symptoms like pain, diarrhea and rectal bleeding.

 Complications of Crohn’s Disease

 - Fistulas (tunnels to surrounding tissue) that may become infected.

 - Lack of proteins, calories, and vitamins needed in the body

 - Skin problems

 - Inflammation of the eyes or mouth